Introduction: Strategies to reduce transport emissions

 The main barriers to EV adoption are the still relatively high upfront cost, and the presence of supporting infrastructure.
 Although the experience with EVs internationally is that most charging for routine travel occurs at home and at workplaces using dedicated private facilities—something not practical for IC vehicles—the relative absence of public charging networks can be a deal-breaker for longer-distance travel.
 While less common, the ability to travel long distances occasionally (particularly for holidays) is something Australian vehicle owners take for granted.
 Thus, one of the most clear-cut and unobjectionable measures for Australian governments to help drive EV adoption is direct financial and in-kind support for the rollout of EV charging infrastructure.
 This should be backed up by uniform standards for the chargers themselves, that align with global industry efforts.

 Another important measure governments can take is the adoption of strong energy efficiency standards for motor vehicles, that would prompt manufacturers to boost their EV marketing efforts in Ausralia.
 At present, our lack of any substantial efficiency standard for motor cars (almost unique among OECD nations) arguably encourages multinational car companies to use Australia as a ‘dumping ground’ for inefficient IC vehicles that cost them less to manufacture.
+Backed up with measures such as electrification of large government car fleets, this would boost the presence and visibility of EVs in the Australian car market, including the important second-hand market.

 But should governments also provide direct financial support to EV buyers to help offset still-high purchase prices?
 This is less clear-cut.
 On the one hand, there’s a clear analogy with the direct support provided to purchasers of residential solar panels, that helped drive the substantial drop in prices over the past decade.
 It has to be remembered, though, that a household installing solar panels imposes little cost or inconvenience on others.
 It’s quite different with private car use, because—electric or not—putting more cars on the road has negative knock-on effects for motorists and non-motorists alike.